-- 1. Urges Contracting States to intensify their efforts to safeguard the security and integrity of their passports, to protect their passports against passport fraud, and to assist one another in these matters; and - 2.
-Requests the Council to continue the work being undertaken to enhance the effectiveness of controls on passport fraud, including the possible preparation of necessary SARPs and guidance material, to assist Contracting States in maintaining the integrity and security of their passports and other travel documents.
+- 1. Urges Contracting States to intensify their efforts to safeguard the security and integrity of their passports, to protect their passports against passport fraud, and to assist one another in these matters; - 2.
+Urges those Contracting States that have not already done so, to issue machine readable passports in accordance with the specifications of Doc 9303, Part 1, no later than 1 April 2010; - 3.
+Urges Contracting States to ensure that the expiration date of non-machine readable passports falls before 24 November 2015; - 4.
+Urges those Contracting States requiring assistance under the UIMRTD project to contact ICAO urgently; - 5.
+Requests the Council to continue the work on enhancing the effectiveness of controls on passport fraud by implementing the related SARPs of Annex 9 and developing guidance material to assist Contracting States in maintaining the integrity and security of their passports and other travel documents; - 6.
+Urges those States issuing ePassports to join the ICAO PKD; and